DurgaPrasad74378/TripGenius/TripGenius- Project Description.md

 # 🎙 Elevator Pitch (60–90 seconds)

-> AI Trip Planner is an innovative web app that uses artificial intelligence to simplify travel planning.
+>TripGenius is an innovative web app that uses artificial intelligence to simplify travel planning.
 Unlike traditional platforms focused only on bookings, this tool creates fully personalized itineraries based on user input, real-time data, and AI suggestions.

 > It supports group trip collaboration, mood-based planning, budgeting with currency conversion, visa checks, and even offline PDF export.
 Users can also explore or sell curated trip templates in a built-in marketplace.